 A Winning Tradition

 During the cycling season the Edmonton Road and Track Club holds organized training rides almost every day.
-The club offers an extensive training programs for the recreational and competitive athlete, from young athletes, who receive expert training and generous club funding to recreational riders, competitive racers and even Olympic level athletes like triathlete Paul Tichelaar.
+The club offers extensive training programs for the recreational and competitive athlete, from junior athletes, who receive expert training and generous club funding to recreational riders, competitive racers and even Olympic level athletes like triathlete Paul Tichelaar.

 All group rides and are lead by a qualified and experienced coach.
 The training philosophy of the ERTC is to have all training rides run at a pace that all of our club members, from beginner to advanced, can ride at.
 In many cases, the group will split according to experience, ability and fitness.